 "This process has helped us shape the next step for our business by confirming our set goals and initiatives so we can better engage new customers and differentiate ourselves from our competitors."

 Todd Terrazas, Social Entrepreneur

-Models of Impact is an initiative of verynice, a global design-strategy consultancy. verynice offers business model consulting services, and facilitates custom workshop experiences.
-If you are interested in learning more about verynice's services, please direct inquiries to email@example.com.
+Models of Impact is an initiative of verynice, a design strategy practice. verynice offers a wide range of high-level strategic services, and facilitates custom workshop experiences.
+If you are interested in learning more about verynice's services, please direct inquiries to firstname.lastname@example.org.

 meet matthew manos, the creator of models of impact.

 Matthew Manos is an award-winning design strategist, social entrepreneur, and educator.
 Matthew is the Founder and Managing Director of verynice, a design strategy consultancy that gives half of its work away for free to nonprofit organizations.
 Launched in 2008, verynice is known across the globe for being one of the first social enterprises in the design industry. verynice’s clientele includes Google, UNICEF, NASA, and the American Heart Association.
-To date, verynice has provided access to over $10MM worth of services and resources to benefit over 3700 organizations, practitioners, and students across the globe.
+To date, verynice has provided access to over $17MM USD worth of services and resources to benefit thousands of organizations, practitioners, and students across the globe.
 Called “crazy or genius” by Forbes Magazine, and named one of seven millennials changing the world by The Huffington Post, Matthew’s pioneering work in the field of social enterprise has inspired thousands of practitioners to engage in socially and environmentally responsible business.
-Matthew speaks at institutions across the globe, and his work and ideas have also been featured in Entrepreneur, GOOD, Maxim, Inc, Fast Company, Wired, and Business Insider.
+Matthew speaks at institutions across the globe, and his work and ideas have also been featured in Entrepreneur, GOOD, Maxim, Inc, Fast Company, and Wired.